The L1-Potts functional for robust jump-sparse reconstruction: A fast algorithm for the exact minimization of -Potts functionals

 Then the proposed $L^1$-Potts algorithm computes an exact minimizer of the discrete weighted $L^1$-Potts functional within $O(n_k^2)$ time and $O(n_k)$ space as $k$ increases. \end{theorem}

+In the case of equal weights we obtain the following corollary. \begin{corollary} The proposed $L^1$-Potts algorithm computes an exact minimizer of the discrete $L^1$-Potts functional \eqref{eq:potts_L1_discFir} within $O(n^2)$ time and $O(n)$ space. \end{corollary}

+{\em Proof of \autoref{thm:timeSpaceComplNonAqui}.} We begin with the time complexity.
+In the paragraph on the Potts core algorithm we have seen that the Potts core algorithm needs $O(n^2)$ operations.
+Assumption \eqref{eq:AssumptionOnWi} ensures that the medians $\mu_{[l,r]}$ in the inner $\ell$-loop of \autoref{alg:findBestPartitionL1} can be updated within $O(1);$ cf. \eqref{eq:StepShifts}.
+The same is true for the deviations $d_{[\ell,r]}$ given by \eqref{eq:med_dev}; cf. \eqref{eq:PointerShifts}.
+This guarantees that the operations in the inner $\ell$-loop are of constant complexity $O(1).$ All operations in the outer $r$-loop are of complexity $O(n)$ as explained in the paragraph \emph{building the histogram} in \autoref{ssec:linked_hist}.
+The final reconstruction step is of order $O(n \log n).$ (This can be further reduced to $O(n),$ if the medians computed in the main iteration are stored.)
+Hence, the overall time complexity is $O(n^2).$

+We come to space complexity.
+The only items depending on the length of input data in the data structure indexed linked histogram are the number of histogram nodes and the indexing array $I.$ Both have at most length $n.$ Furthermore the arrays $P$ and $Z$ storing the Potts values $P_\gamma(u^r)$ and the right-most jump locations (see \autoref{sec:PottsCore}) have length of order $n.$ Summing up, \autoref{alg:findBestPartitionL1} has space complexity $O(n).$

+{\noop It remains to show the correctness of the proposed algorithm.
+For all partial data $f_{[1,r]}$, the algorithm computes a rightmost jump location $Z(r)= \ell^* -1$ where $\ell^*$ is a minimizing argument in \eqref{eq:potts_value_candidate}.
+It follows from Lemma \ref{lem:potts_minimizer_cand} that this $Z(r)$ is the jump location of a minimizer for data $f_{[1,r]}.$ From these data $Z(r),$ $r=1,\ldots,n,$ it produces a function which according to Lemma \ref{lem:reconstruction_of_minimizers} is a minimizer of the $L^1$ Potts problem.} \endproof

-So the asymptotic time and space complexity of our $L^1$-Potts algorithm equals that of the $L^2$-Potts algorithm proposed by F. Friedrich et al. \cite{friedrich2008complexity}.
+We give some comments.
+We note that our data structure allows in situ computation of the $d_{[\ell, r]}$ which makes our algorithm an $O(n)$ space algorithm.
+The asymptotic time and space complexity of our $L^1$-Potts algorithm equals that of the $L^2$-Potts algorithm proposed by F. Friedrich et al.\ \cite{friedrich2008complexity}.
 Remarkably, our algorithm is not only asymptotically of comparable runtime.
 The actual runtime of the $L^1$-Potts algorithm is only about $20 \%$ higher than that of the $L^2$-Potts algorithm, for reasonably large signals; we refer to \autoref{fig:potts_runtime} for a comparison of runtimes.